open-telemetry/oteps/text/profiles/0237-profiles-data-model.md

 ##### Field `attributes`

 attributes is a collection of key/value pairs.
-Note, global attributes like server name can be set using the resource API.
+Attributes that are not specific to a particular profile (like server name) MUST be specified in Resource attributes instead.

 ##### Field `dropped_attributes_count`